Thinkit-lab/Demo/README.md

-# Assignment for Flutter Developer
+# Assignment for Flutter Developers

 Goal of the assignment is to: